stellargenerations/InvisiBuilder/content/articles/seo-mistake-in-no-code-directories.md

 readTime: 10
 ---

-**By Invisibuilder Team | Inspired by Jordan Urbs' Video: [I Built a 7000-Listing Directory With AI But Made This Big Mistake!](https://www.youtube.com/watch?v=WHcj4xKqll0)**
+**By Invisibuilder Team | Inspired by Jordan Urbs' Video: "I Built a 7000-Listing Directory With AI But Made This Big Mistake!"**

 ---